Empyria

 Empyria was a Canadian progressive power metal band, formed in 1991 by Mike Kischnick, Paul Falcon, and Simon Adam in Vancouver, British Columbia, Canada.
-The band relocated to Kelowna, B.C. in 2003.
+The band relocated to Kelowna, British Columbia, in 2003.

 History

 The first album (8-song cassette), Ornamental Ironworks (Independent), was released in 1993, featuring a progressive rock influence.
 Behind Closed Doors, which featured a more progressive metal sound and was their first actual label release, was released in 1996 on T & T / Noise Records (Germany) record label.

 In 1997, original singer/bassist Falcon left the band and was replaced by Phil Leite (vocals) and Ken Firomski (bass).
 The third album, Changing Currents, was released in 1998 independently and distributed by Nightmare Records (US) and Rising Sun (Germany).

 A progressive metal compilation album, The Awakening, was released in 1998 by KMI Ent., which featured Empyria's title track "Changing Currents".

 In 2000, The Legacy was released by Nightmare Records (US).
 It featured for the first time all four parts of Empyria's The Lighter Sides of Darkness as a continuous 25-minute epic, plus a cover of The Police's "Synchronicity II".

 A compilation album, Westcoast Canadian Metal Feast, was released in 2001, just prior to Empyria's Sense Of Mind album and featured the title track.
 The next album, Sense Of Mind, from 2002, continued the vein of the previous album in general, adding more melody to the songs.

 In 2003, Empyria took a long hiatus due to Kischnick's involvement in 12 albums and two tours with Canadian metal band Thor and various other projects.

 In 2009, Empyria re-united and released The Long Road Home through Nightmare Records, with the return of Falcon (bass), Phil Leite (vocals), Kischnick (guitars/synth) and new drummer Scott Gamble.
 The album saw a return to their progressive rock and metal influences.